deplicator/HousingTour/README.md

 **Output to Chat** puts the message seen in the main form in the debug chat channel.

 **Search Intensity** is the number of searches for public properties when no more unique properties are found.
 Higher numbers means longer search.
+The default of 1000 usually works just fine, but crank it up if you think it's not finding someone.

 The options are saved account wide at `%appdata%\NCSOFT\WildStar\AddonSaveData\<wildstar account>\Kael's Housing Tour_0_Acct.xml`.